0xirison/YouTube-Downloader/README.md

 ```

 # Features
-- Grab the title, thumbnail, video file size, qulaity, and available extensions for your selected video.
+- Grab the title, thumbnail, video file size, qulaity, and available extensions for the selected video.
 - Checking download progress.
 - Download the selected video.